sftcd/openssl/esnistuff/README.md

 (Well, not a result, more state-of-play, most recent 1st:-)

+- Made a bunch of changes to be more like what the instrumented NSS seems to do.
+(Incl. issue#119); getting down to where it may be the crypto/kdf that I need to check via some test vector I can run through both sets of code - first though wireshark is calling my CH's TLSv1 and not TLSv1.3 when I include the ESNI, but doesn't without or for NSS's with ESNI included - guess it could be that so try eliminate that first.

 - Started instrumenting NSS's tls13esni.c, more as we get it...

 - Got NSS built and can use it's tstclnt - plan now is to dump the